deboraholiv/deboraholiv/README.md

 ### Hi there 👋🏾

-- 🚀 Currently working on Html, CSS, Tailwind, JS, JQ, ReactJs and Git
+- 🚀 Currently working on Html, CSS, Tailwind, JS, ReactJs and Git
 - 🌱 In parallel I'm learning Node.Js, TypeScript
 - 👯 Looking colaborate on web projects aimed at accessibility
 - 💬 Ask me about front-end and UI.
 I will try my best as I can to help!